derykmakgill/511/test.md

 Maybe you run a business based on micropayments but the developers impose limits on Bitcoin that break the entire business model because they have decided that is inefficient.

-Like chess, mastery is impossible in the Bitcoin economy if the rules are not set in stone.
-The decade-long planning that is necessary for economic success is predicated upon a largely stable economic system and rulebook that is made impossible by regular forks and protocol tinkering.
+Like chess, mastery is difficult in the Bitcoin economy if the rules are not set in stone.
+An economic actor needs to be able to trust that the decisions he makes now will be valid tomorrow if he is going to be able to think at all beyond the immediate moment.
+The decade-long planning that is necessary for economic success is predicated upon a largely stable economic system and rulebook that is made impossible by regular forks and protocol tinkering in Bitcoin.

-At least in chess, rule changes only harm the players.
-In Bitcoin, rule changes harm almost everyone using it.
+But at least in chess, rule changes only harm the players.
+In Bitcoin, rule changes harm almost everyone in the Bitcoin economy by making it difficult for them to think long-term about their economic decisions.

 ## Set in stone